teojunda/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

-This helps you to find specific persons by their names.
+This helps you find specific persons by their names.

 Format: `find KEYWORD [KEYWORD...]`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g. `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`